stanley-fork/layra/README.md

 ---

 **LAYRA** is the world’s first “visual-native” AI automation engine.
 It **sees documents like a human**, preserves layout and graphical elements, and executes **arbitrarily complex workflows** with full Python control.
-From vision-driven Retrieval-Augmented Generation (RAG) to multi-step agent orchestration, LAYRA empowers you to build next-generation intelligent systems—no limits, no compromises.
+From vision-driven Retrieval-Augmented Generation (RAG) to multi-step agent workflow orchestration, LAYRA empowers you to build next-generation intelligent systems—no limits, no compromises.

+Built for **Enterprise-Grade** deployment, LAYRA features:

+- **🧑‍💻 Modern Frontend:** Built with Next.js 15 (TypeScript) & TailwindCSS 4.0 for a snappy, developer-friendly UI.
+- **⚡ High-Performance Backend:** FastAPI-powered with async integration for Redis, MySQL, MongoDB, Kafka & MinIO – engineered for high concurrency.
+- **🎯 Visual-Native Document Understanding:** Leverages ColQwen 2.5 to transform documents into semantic vectors stored in Milvus.
+- **🚀 Powerful Workflow Engine:** Construct complex, loop-nested, and debuggable workflows with full Python execution and human-in-the-loop capabilities.

 ---